 On the sixth anniversary of this Islamophobic attack, it is important to take the time to reflect on why the massacre took place.
 As difficult as this may be, we must recognize the reality that Canada is not immune to hate, division and racism.
 The number of police-recorded hate crimes remains high compared to recent years, according to Statistics Canada.

 On January 29, CUPE members and allies are encouraged to wear a green square in hope and to join with others in virtual vigils across the country and events to commemorate the victims of the Quebec Mosque attack and to let their friends and family members know that they are not alone.
 And let’s also continue to speak out against Islamophobia and all forms of racism and discrimination.

 - Participate in the Green Square Campaign to stand in solidarity with the families that are left to deal with the tragedy of this Islamophobic attack.

 - Use a green virtual background for all virtual meetings from January 25 to January 29.

 - Learn about the work of the National Council of Canadian Muslims and the International Civil Liberties Monitoring Group to combat racism and human rights violations in Canada.

-- Participate in an event commemorating January 29th or organize one in your community.
-There are events across Canada to commemorate the mosque shooting.
+- Participate in an event commemorating January 29 or organize one in your community.

 - Register for a CUPE workshop on racial justice, Indigenous issues, and human rights.